How can my school be part of Hullabaloo?

 Get inspired and let your imagination run wild.
 Tell stories that matter to you.
 Rewriting and editing is crucial to making your poem the best it can possibly be.
 Memorizing your poem can make for a more dramatic, engaging performance.
 All your practicing will shine through when it comes time to get in front of the microphone.

 Once you feel comfortable reading at your club, you could organize a poetry café at school to present your work, or perform at assemblies.
-You could also practice your poems at the Youth Slam which happens on the 4th Monday of each month at Café Deux Soleils – or at the Dewey Decibel Workshop and Poetry Slam on the 1st Wednesday of each month at Vancouver Public Library Central Branch.
+You could also practice your poems at the Youth Slam which happens on the 4th Monday of each month at Café Deux Soleils.

 3. Hold a Slam to Choose Your Team & Register

-Slam teams consist of four poets (and potentially one alternate).
-If your slam club has more than four eager students, you’ll need to figure out how to choose a team.
+Hullabaloo teams consist of 3 to 6 poets.
+If your poetry club has more than six eager students, you’ll need to figure out how to choose a team.
 Make sure that your process is fair and accessible.
-Holding a slam – open to all interested students.
-We can facilitate, host, feature at, or bout manage any preliminary slams that you might want to hold at your school.
-Slam teams can have 3–6 students on them, but all students must be 18 years or younger as of April.
+All students must be 18 years or younger as of April.

 Ok, it’s four steps, but this step is so much fun, it barely counts.
 We promise to create a super-positive and supportive atmosphere for you to display your poetic awesomeness.
 There will be group cheers for the whole audience.
 We will boo the judges (we always do, then we remind everyone that we can’t have a slam without them).
 We will emphasize camaraderie over competition.
-There’ll be t-shirts, stickers, serious prizes, silly prizes, surprises and festival spirit galore!
-It’s going to be something you tell your grandkids about.
+There’ll be t-shirts, prizes, surprises and festival spirit galore!

-Whether you come as a performer or a spectator, this is one poetry show you won’t want to miss!
+Whether you come as a performer or a spectator, this is one poetry event you won’t want to miss!

 Have more questions?

 Totally understandable.
-Hey, it’s the first full tournament this year, and new projects always require a little extra explaining.
 Just contact our Youth Education Coordinator, Johnny MacRae (firstname.lastname@example.org) for more information.